 Executive Summary

-This article lists the threat actors tracked by Palo Alto Networks Unit 42, using our specific designators for these groups.
+This article lists selected threat actors tracked by Palo Alto Networks Unit 42, using our specific designators for these groups.
 We've organized them in alphabetical order of their assigned constellation.
-The information presented here is a comprehensive list of these threat actors, along with key information like the category of threat actor, industries typically impacted and a summary of the overall threat.
+The information presented here is a list of threat actors, along with key information like the category of threat actor, industries typically impacted and a summary of the overall threat.
 We intend this to be a centralized destination for readers to review the breadth of our research on these notable cyber threats.
+For more information on the attribution process, read about Unit 42’s Attribution Framework.

 Palo Alto Networks customers are better protected from threat actors through the use of our products like our Next-Generation Firewall with Cloud-Delivered Security Services that include Advanced WildFire, Advanced DNS Security, Advanced Threat Prevention and Advanced URL Filtering.
 Our customers are also better protected through our line of Cortex products and Prisma SASE.